BTR-60: Soviet Union successor states

 In 1991, the BTR-60s of the Soviet Army was passed on to the armies of the successor states and thus used in many regional conflicts.
 27 BTR-60PBs that were inherited by Moldavia were used by its army during the War of Transnistria.
 A number of BTR-60s were used by the Georgian army during the 1992–1993 War in Abkhazia.

 As of 2007, several hundred BTR-60s remain in service with USSR successor states; these are in a process of being replaced by more modern vehicles.

 Russia

 The Russian Army deployed the BTR-60PB during the First Chechen War, but shortly thereafter retired the vehicle type from army service.
 Since the mid-1990s, nearly all BTR-60s remaining in Russia's active inventory have been operated by the Border Service.
 One exception is the BTR-60PU, which has been retained as a command vehicle in the Russian NBC Protection Troops.
 During the late 2000s, the Russian BTR-60PUs were all refurbished and upgraded with new engines adapted from the BTR-80 series, receiving the designation BTR-60PUM.
-Some of these BTR-60PUMs were deployed in the Chernobyl Exclusion Zone during the 2022 Russian invasion of Ukraine, with at least one being captured by the Ukrainian Armed Forces.
+Some of these BTR-60PUMs were deployed in the Chernobyl Exclusion Zone during the 2022 Russian invasion of Ukraine, with at least one being captured, 1 damaged, and 1 destroyed by the Ukrainian Armed Forces.